-Al Nassr’s Saudi Pro League title race was pushed back after today’s draw.
-Cristiano Ronaldo had the chance to secure the championship with one match left, but now he will have to wait a few more days after a 99th-minute own goal by Bento led to a tie with Al Hilal.
+Al Nassr’s Saudi Pro League title race was pushed back after Tuesday’s draw.
+Cristiano Ronaldo had the chance to secure the championship with one match left, but now he will have to wait a few more days after a draw with Al Hilal and an AFC Champions League Two final loss to Gamba Osaka.

 Al Nassr’s season